 Step 6: After completion of the export process you can save the export format by clicking the “Save Report” button.

 In Exchange Environment, the mailbox can be corrupted due to various reason and while migration those mailboxes exceeded the maximum number of corrupt item and process failed.
 To avoid this use parameter “Baditemslimit” and “AcceptLargeDatabase”.
-Exchange Administrator can also use “Eseutil” Command to repair the mailbox items and use Automated solution SysTools Exchange Export Tool to directly export Exchange 2007 mailbox to PST File format without skipping items.
+Exchange Administrator can also use “Eseutil” Command to repair the mailbox items and use automated solution – SysTools Exchange Export Tool to perform Exchange 2007 / 2010 export mailbox to PST skip corrupted items.